phpv8/php-v8/docs/getting-started/index.rst

 PHP
 """

-This extension is PHP7-only.
-It works and tested with both PHP 7.0 and PHP 7.1.
+**This extension requires PHP >= 7.2**.
+Last version that supports PHP 7.1 is v0.2.2 and for PHP 7.0 is v0.1.9.

 OS
 """